piqnt/svgexport/README.md

 ## svgexport

-svgexport is a command-line utility and Node.js module for exporting SVG files to PNG and JPEG.
+svgexport is a command-line utility and Node.js module for exporting SVG files to PNG, JPEG and PDF.
 It uses PhantomJS for rendering SVG files.

 #### Command Line